nOSh Orchestration

 Technical Implementation

-Section titled “Technical Implementation”The publisher splash is stored in the cartridge’s code section and registered via the cartridge grammar:
+Section titled “Technical Implementation”The publisher splash is stored in the cartridge’s code section and registered via the Lisp authoring surface (ADR-0001).
+Cart authors use the publisher-splash NoshAPI primitive, passing a lambda that receives the frame counter and returns non-nil when the splash is complete.
+Cross-reference GWP-256 (publisher_splash hook implementation).

 Cartridge Code Execution Model